langdon/summit-2015-lab-15812/labs/chapter5.md

 Now we'll deploy Wordpress as an Atomic app.

+1. We will run the atomic app base container image where the `Nulecule` file is in `~/workspace`.

+        cd ~/workspace

+1. Inspect the Atomic app base container image.
+Notice how `LABEL RUN` mounts in the current working directory with the `-v 'pwd':...` option.

+        atomic info projectatomic/atomicapp:0.1.1

-1. Change to a temporary directory so we can see the files that are unpacked during the deployment.
-Run the Atomic app.
+1. Run the Atomic app.

-        cd /tmp
-        ls
-        atomic run wordpress-rhel7-atomicapp
+        atomic run projectatomic/atomicapp:0.1.1

 1. You will be prompted for each parameter.
 Where default parameters are provided you may press `enter`.
 Parameters you will need: